-- i.
-Prior NHTC approval is required for the following exceptions: - a.
-To hold a shortened game on the following terms: - i.
-In the case of insufficient horses, teams may agree to play abbreviated games of no less than two chukkers. - b.
-Cases of last minute scheduling will not be considered an acceptable term to host a game of less than 4 chukkers. - c.
-If shortened games are granted, a total of eight chukkers must be played by a team to meet the minimum tournament qualifications. - ii.
-NHTC approval may be granted after a game has been completed for the following exceptions: - a.
+i.
+Prior NHTC approval is required for the following exceptions:

+a.
+To hold a shortened game on the following terms:

+i.
+In the case of insufficient horses, teams may agree to play abbreviated games of no less than two chukkers.

+b.
+Cases of last minute scheduling will not be considered an acceptable term to host a game of less than 4 chukkers.

+c.
+If shortened games are granted, a total of eight chukkers must be played by a team to meet the minimum tournament qualifications.

+ii.
+NHTC approval may be granted after a game has been completed for the following exceptions:

+a.
 If officials call a game due to inclement weather or darkness and it cannot be rescheduled, the score at the time the game was called shall stand and the game shall be considered complete. b.
-In extreme weather conditions chukkers may be shortened to no less than five minutes. - c.
-In the case of fatigued horses chukkers may be shortened or a break can be taken half way through the chukker to allow horses to recover. - c.
+In extreme weather conditions chukkers may be shortened to no less than five minutes.

+c.
+In the case of fatigued horses chukkers may be shortened or a break can be taken half way through the chukker to allow horses to recover.

+iii.
+In the case of inclement weather during a tournament game, if the tournament game is to be canceled and not able to be re-scheduled, at least two chukkers must have been played to determine a winner.

+c.
 All I/I games shall be played without handicap.
-In the event of a Penalty 7, if a player is disabled by a foul to the extent the Umpire permits or orders the player's retirement from the game, the Captain of the team fouled may: - i.
-Have the option of providing a qualified substitute. - ii.
+In the event of a Penalty 7, if a player is disabled by a foul to the extent the Umpire permits or orders the player's retirement from the game, the Captain of the team fouled may:

+i.
+Have the option of providing a qualified substitute.

+ii.
 Request a player from the fouling team whose ability is closest to that of the disabled player, as determined by the HTC, with the advice of the umpires, be removed.
 The HTC shall have not more than 20 minutes from the time the foul occurred to make a determination.
-The Captain must decide how to proceed immediately following the HTC's determination. - d.
+The Captain must decide how to proceed immediately following the HTC's determination.

+d.
 The umpire may remove a player from a game if in the opinion of the umpire, that player is creating an unsafe situation.
 Actions deemed unsafe include, but are not limited to endangerment to other participants and/or mounts and repeated fouls caused by these actions.
 Eligible substitutes shall be allowed within the chukker the unsafe player has been removed.
-If no eligible substitute is available, then the game will continue two on three unless the opposing team opts to remove one of its players, in which case the game will continue two on two. e.
-All I/I teams participating in post season tournaments will be assigned work duties as outlined in the General Work Routine Guidelines included in the I/I Information Packet. - f.
-All participants in any USPA I/I Tournament or any Qualified Game shall wear face and/or eye protection during competition. - g.
-Participants in any USPA I/I Tournament or Qualified Game shall only use artificial aids that adhere to the following standards: - i.
-Spurs - a.
-A participant shall not wear spurs with a sharp, square, or rough end. - b.
+If no eligible substitute is available, then the game will continue two on three unless the opposing team opts to remove one of its players, in which case the game will continue two on two.

+e.
+All I/I teams participating in post season tournaments will be assigned work duties as outlined in the General Work Routine Guidelines included in the I/I Information Packet.

+f.
+All participants in any USPA I/I Tournament or any Qualified Game shall wear face and/or eye protection during competition.

+g.
+Participants in any USPA I/I Tournament or Qualified Game shall only use artificial aids that adhere to the following standards:

+i.
+Spurs

+a.
+A participant shall not wear spurs with a sharp, square, or rough end. b.
 Traditional type polo spurs; spurs must have a smooth, round, rolling rowel.
 The length of the spur's shank including the rowel, shall not exceed.
 1.5", and the diameter of the rowel shall be between .75"-1" (figure a).